-Interest rates for buying a home on the Palos Verdes Peninsula stayed steady this week but the rate of increases is slowing and may decline slightly next week.
+Mortgage interest rates for buying a home on the Palos Verdes Peninsula rose significantly this week.
 The following are excerpts from the newsletter on interest rates published by HSH Associates :

 The following are interest rate quotes from John Alvin of American California Financial:

 Conforming 30 Yr Fixed up to $453,100

 4.875 5.002 Details

 Conforming Jumbo 30 Yr Fixed $453,101 – $679,650

 Jumbo 7/1 ARM $1.5 Mil (higher loan amt available)

 4.125 4.683 Details